ESI’s system-data demonstrator

 The available information of multiple similar machines can be exploited to prioritize the likely root-causes of a single machine.
 Particularly, the operational data of a fleet of machines provide evidence whether a likely cause identified on one machine also leads to the same issue on other machines.
 To reason about such fleet data and knowledge, probabilistic reasoning is used to statistically rank the likely causes and recommend further deep-dive diagnosis of the machine (see the screenshot).

-5. Metric temporal logic detects and visualizes bottlenecks in highly dependent tasks and shared resources, such as software modules running on contrained hardware
+5. Formally detects and visualizes performance bottlenecks in highly dependent tasks and shared resources

 Machine component data & metric temporal logic